Skip to main content

 Major Trails And Attractions

-The park's most striking features include the pristine shores of Lake Baikal, the world's deepest and oldest freshwater lake.
-The Chivyrkuy Bay, with its thermal springs and scenic islands, is a major attraction.
-The Snake Bay (Zmeinaya Bay) features unique thermal springs and is famous for its therapeutic mud.
-The Svyatoy Nos Peninsula, the largest peninsula on Lake Baikal, offers spectacular hiking trails and viewpoints.
-The park also contains several sacred sites important to local Buryat culture, including shamanic places of worship.
+The park's most striking features include the pristine shores of Lake Baikal, the world's deepest (1,637 m) and oldest (25 million years) freshwater lake.
+The Chivyrkuisky Bay, with its thermal springs at Zmeinaya (Snake) Bay and scenic islands, is a major attraction.
+The Svyatoy Nos Peninsula — the largest peninsula on Lake Baikal, approximately 53 km long — offers spectacular hiking trails and viewpoints, with the highest point in the Svyatoy Nos Range reaching 1,877 m.
+[1] The park also contains several sacred sites important to local Buryat culture.
 The Ushkany Islands provide excellent opportunities for observing Baikal seals in their natural habitat.

 Visitor Facilities And Travel

-Zabaikalsky National Park is accessible from the town of Ust-Barguzin, located on the Baikal coast approximately 270 kilometers northeast of Ulan-Ude, the regional capital.
-The park headquarters in Ust-Barguzin provides visitor information, issues permits, and coordinates guided tours during the summer season from June through September.
-Several marked hiking trails lead into the Barguzin Mountains, ranging from half-day walks to multi-day backcountry expeditions requiring wilderness camping skills.
+Zabaikalsky National Park is accessible from the town of Ust-Barguzin, located on the Baikal coast approximately 270 kilometers northeast of Ulan-Ude, the capital of Buryatia.
+[1] The park headquarters in Ust-Barguzin provides visitor information, issues permits, and coordinates guided tours during the summer season from June through September.
+Several marked hiking trails lead into the Barguzin Mountains, ranging from half-day walks to multi-day backcountry expeditions.
 Boat tours to the Ushkany Islands operate from July to September, offering opportunities to observe Baikal seal colonies basking on rocky shores.
-The park maintains several simple guesthouses and camping areas near the shoreline, though facilities are basic and visitors should be self-sufficient.
-Winter visits are possible but extremely challenging, with temperatures dropping below -30°C and the lake freezing solid, creating unique opportunities for ice hiking but requiring specialized equipment and experience.
-Fishing permits are available for designated areas, following strict quotas designed to protect Baikal's native fish populations.
+The park maintains several simple guesthouses and camping areas near the shoreline.
+Winter visits are possible but extremely challenging, with temperatures dropping below -30°C and the lake freezing solid, creating unique opportunities for ice hiking but requiring specialized equipment.

 Conservation And Sustainability